MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/accessible-diagramfeature-integration-across-microsoft-office-server-products.md

 # Accessible diagram - Feature Integration Across Microsoft Office Server Products

-This article is an accessible text version of the diagram named Feature Integration Across Microsoft Office Server Products - SharePoint Server, Exchange Server, Lync Server, and Office Online.
+**Summary:** This article is an accessible text version of the diagram named Feature Integration Across Microsoft Office Server Products - SharePoint Server, Exchange Server, Lync Server, and Office Online.

 The diagram consists of several tabs, as indicated by this document's section titles.